mendelgusmao/PHP-HaavokIPC/README.md

     If the call is to an object method, GhettoIPC will instantiate the class and store it in a container named Instances.
-    The container has a way to do "instance reusing", so, if the code needs to do two calls to the same object, and the second call has its class name prepended by "&", PHP-Ghetto-IPC will not instantiate another object to the second call if there's an object of the same class instantiated when invoking the first call.
+    The container has a way to do "instance reusing", so, if the code needs to do two calls to the same object, and the second call has its class name prepended by "&", GhettoIPC will not instantiate another object to the second call if there's an object of the same class instantiated when invoking the first call.

     Examples: